inandi/Prompilot/README.md

   <p><strong>Your Prompt Assistant for VS Code</strong></p>
 </div>

-Tired of retyping the same AI prompts over and over?
+Tired of retyping the same prompts over and over?
 Prompilot makes it effortless to save, organize, and reuse your favorite AI instructions with just one click!

 ## What is Prompilot?